JoramKeijser/JoramKeijser.github.io/_posts/2022-04-21-mutations.md

 terrain around you rises most rapidly.
 And this intuition makes sense: without knowledge about the overall landscape, the immediate direction of steepest ascent is the most promising[^1].

-[^1]: According to my partner, who is Swiss, hiking in foggy mountains can actually be dangerous.
+[^1]: According to my partner, who is Swiss, hiking in foggy mountains can be dangerous.
 So you should actually try to head home rather than up.

 The same intuition underlies many optimisation algorithms, including those that power deep neural networks.
 Instead of changing hiking directions, these algorithms change network parameters, and instead of getting up a mountain,